FC Nordsjælland: FC Nordsjælland in European competition

 FC Nordsjælland's first competitive European match was on 14 August 2003, in the 2003–04 UEFA Cup, beating Shirak F.C.
 4–0 at home.
-In total, the club has participated in European competitions in seven different seasons, reaching as far as the Group stage of the 2012–13 UEFA Champions League.
-However, as of August 2018, they have never qualified for the group stage after starting from a qualifying round.
+In total, the club has participated in European competitions in seven different seasons, reaching as far as the Group stage of the 2012–13 UEFA Champions League, with the last time qualifying for a European competition being the 2023-24 UEFA Europa Conference League.

 Fodbold Samarbejde Nordsjælland

 The Fodbold Samarbejde Nordsjælland (Football Cooperation North Zealand or FSN in short) is a network of affiliated clubs headed by FC Nordsjælland, in which to highlight talent, youth development, cooperation and community in the North Zealand region.
 Where clubs participating receive benefits from FCN such as loan moves, friendlies, tickets to games, merchandise, coach visits, training camps and coaching courses.
 In return, FC Nordsjælland get access to a large scouting network of youth players, which has helped develop many young talent to become youth internationals, who have gone on to play professionally in the Danish Superliga and beyond.
 FSN has also played an important role in the attendance rise in Farum Park.